 Emergent Generation: We consider our agent as a character in a scenario, controlled by a human player.
-This agent will pursue some objective in this scenario, for instance, collect items or exploration.
-The actual objective of the player will depend on the system designed using our technique, and does not affect our approach.
+This agent pursues some objective: for instance, collect items or exploration.
+The actual objective depends on the system designed using our technique, and does not affect our approach.

-We place musical cells on the floor of the scenario.
-That is, we divide the environment in a grid, where each cell corresponds to a piano key.
+We place musical cells on the floor of the scenario: we divide the environment in a grid, where each cell corresponds to a piano key.
 When the agent steps in a cell, the corresponding key plays.
 The grid may be invisible to the agent, and it may or may not be aware of this construction.
-Additionally, we consider that the agent is able to jump on the same place, and that would re-play the same note.

-When placing the grid, we use a "building block", which is concatenated in all directions in order to cover the full scenario.
-This can also be seen as if the "building block" is a torus, that is: upon going right in the last column, the agent will reach the first column; upon going down in the last row, the agent will reach the first row.
-We show in Table 1 (a) one 3x3 block, and in Table 1 (b) how it would cover a 6x6 scenario.
+We also consider that the agent can jump on the same place, and that would re-play the same note.
+When placing the grid, we use a "building block", which is concatenated in all directions to cover the full scenario.
+This can also be seen as if the block is a torus: upon going right in the last column, the agent will reach the first column; upon going down in the last row, the agent will reach the first

-Fig. 2: 7x7 building block.
+Figure 2: 7x7 building block.